jason-me/bitcoin-universal-design/index.md

 ## Our Approach

 This guide offers practical ways to apply accessibility principles to Bitcoin application design.
-By focusing on edge cases - people with disabilities, people in resource-constrained environments, or those with limited technical knowledge - we can create better experiences for all users.
+By focusing on edge cases, people with disabilities, people in resource-constrained environments, or those with limited technical knowledge we can create better experiences for all users.
+Good interaction design is accessible to a wide range of users in diverse contexts.

+> "Solve for one.
+Extend to many."

+---

 ## Designathon Workshop Schedule